(Pitfalls of Exporting)

 as to the meaning.

-discuss Disadvantages of exporting in a course which spends most of the
+would you discuss Disadvantages of exporting in a course which spends most

-The course is International Business Management which literally means how to be an international business manager.
-Sometimes managers need to make decisions about whether to try a new situation or not: what we call a GO - NO GO decision.
+The course (for which this unit was written) deals with International Business Management which literally means how to be an international business manager.
+Sometimes managers need to make decisions about whether to pursue a new situation, or not: what we call a GO - NO GO decision.

 For the purposes of saving money and running the company efficiently, sometimes it is better to NOT GO - that is to say NOT export because the cost might be too high, or you may be consuming resources you don't have - it might be better to concentrate on making money on your "regular" business.